-The New European Bauhaus (NEB) is a relatively recent initiative by the Commission, launched in September 2020.
-In the Commission's presentation, the NEB 'wants to make the Green Deal a cultural, human centred and positive, "tangible" experience'.
-The initiative aims to highlight opportunities and hopes, and brings the Green Deal to the people by connecting architecture, design, climate science, as well as policies for social inclusiveness and equality.
-The NEB's three dimensions are sustainability (including the circularity of materials used in the built environment), quality of experience (including aesthetics), and inclusion (including affordability).
+The New European Bauhaus (NEB) is a relatively recent initiative of the Commission launched in September 2020.
+In Commission's presentation, NEB 'wants to make the Green Deal a cultural, human centred and positive, "tangible" experience'.
+11 The initiative aims to show the opportunities and hopes and brings the Green Deal to the people by connecting architecture, design, climate science, as well as policies for social inclusiveness and equality.
+NEB's three dimensions are sustainability (including circularity of materials used in built environment), quality of experience (including aesthetics) and inclusion (including affordability).

-Currently, this initiative is in its co-design phase and is intended to be duly rolled out in five pilot locations in Europe.
-However, the potential exists to extend it to partner countries outside the EU.
-One possible area for collaborative architectural design in such an extended framework would be the African countries.
-As both rural and urban communities in Africa are undergoing complex processes of urbanisation, climate change adds greater urgency.
-In addition, a host of developmental problems spurred by demographic growth calls for the kind of solutions that the NEB intends to find in Europe, albeit on a much larger scale.
-Arguably the most innovative element of the NEB is the idea of using culture and creativity to nurture urban regeneration and climate resilience.
-It would be commendable for the new generation of NEB pilots to be organised in the framework of the EU-Africa partnership, for example.
+Currently, this initiative is in its co-design phase and is intended to be then rolled out in five pilot locations in Europe.
+However, there is a potential there to extend it to partner countries outside the EU.
+One possible area for collaborative architectural design in such extended framework would be the African countries.
+As both rural and urban communities in Africa are going through complex processes of urbanization, climate change adds more urgency to it.
+In addition, a host of developmental problems spurred by demographic growth calls for the kind of solutions that NEB intends to find in Europe, albite on a much bigger scale.
+Arguably the most innovative element of NEB is the idea of using culture and creativity to nurture urban regeneration and climate resilience.
+It would be commendable that the new generation of NEB pilots would be organized, for example, in the framework of EU-Africa partnership.

-In April 2021, the Commission launched the 'New European Bauhaus Prize' for projects in the thematic areas of the NEB.
-While it is not clear whether the prize is going to be awarded on a regular basis, it would be an interesting innovation to include international cooperative projects with European actors realised outside the EU in future competitions.
+In April 2021, the Commission launched the "New European Bauhaus Prize" for the projects in the thematic areas of NEB.
+While it is not clear whether the prize is going to be awarded on a regular basis, it would be an interesting innovation to include international cooperative projects with European actors realized outside the EU in the future prize competitions.

-Should this initiative indeed form part of the EU's cultural diplomacy, some of the criticism that the NEB has received to date will have to be addressed.
-As one commentator pointed out, in order for the NEB to develop effectively and to be welcomed globally, the significance of its international and intercultural dimensions, through cultural relations, will have to be explicitly stated from the outset as one of its essential components.
-14
+Should this initiative indeed go as part of EU's cultural diplomacy, some of the criticism that NEB so far has received will have to be addressed.
+As one commentator pointed out for NEB to effectively develop and be welcomed globally, the significance of its international and intercultural dimensions, through cultural relations, will have to be thoroughly stated from the outset as one of its essential components.
+12

-Added to this is the weak 'buy-in' of member states into the NEB.
-Currently, the Commission has been largely in the driving seat, organising events and disseminating information.
-One could envisage member states integrating the NEB concept into their own climate and cultural networks.
+Added to that is the weak 'buy in' of member states into NEB.
+Currently, the Commission has been mostly in the driving seat organizing events and disseminating information.
+One could envisage member states integrating NEB concept into their own climate and cultural networks.
 Some member states, if not all 27, could act as NEB ambassadors outside the EU.

-This brings us back to the issue of the balance of interests in the EU's cultural diplomacy, however.
-It remains to be seen whether the unique and innovative character of the NEB could help this initiative to be taken over by member states, while retaining it as an EU project.
-An interesting case in point is the Portugal-based Bauhaus of the Seas initiative.15 This initiative is inspired by the NEB and takes it further into the field of sustainability of the ocean and coastal communities and their heritage.
-While it is not a part of Portugal's diplomacy, the Bauhaus of the Seas nonetheless sheds new light on Portugal as a coastal European country with a history of seafaring and exploration, calling for 'continental mobilisation around the first and most decisive global natural space: the sea'.
+This however brings us back to the issue balance of interests in the EU's cultural diplomacy.
+It remains to be seen whether the unique and innovative character of NEB could help this initiative to be taken over by member states whilst retaining it as an EU project.
+An interesting case in point is a Portugal-based Bauhaus of the Seas initiative.13 This initiative is inspired by NEB and takes it further into the field of sustainability of the ocean and coastal communities and their heritage.
+While not being part of Portugal's diplomacy, Bauhaus of the Seas nonetheless casts a new light on Portugal as a coastal European country with the history of seafaring, exploration, calling for 'continental mobilization around the first and most decisive global natural space: the sea'.